 Other Information Are there any pre- or co-requisites for this module?
-No Programme(s) in which to be offered (not including exit awards) Core Option MA (Education) ✓ ✓ Completion as a standalone module leads to WU Certificate of Continuing Education √ For what teaching & learning activities do you intend to use e- learning?
-Please add specific requirement as appropriate. ÁII For what assessment activities do you intend to use e-learning?
+No Programme(s) in which to be offered (not including exit awards) Core Option MA (Education) ✓ ✓ For what teaching & learning activities do you intend to use e- learning?
+Please add specific requirement as appropriate. Áll For what assessment activities do you intend to use e-learning?
 E.g. MCQs N/A Maximum number of students that can enrol on the module?
 100 per institution How often will the module run during each session?
 Once.
 When?
 (Please note that modules on non-professional programmes must be taught wholly in either semester 1 or semester 2.)
 September-January Does the module replace an existing module?
 No If so which one?
-N/A Date of approval by College Committee Signature of Chair of College Learning and Teaching Committee Modifications June 2025: approved as standalone module
+P N/A Date of approval by College Committee Signature of Chair of College Learning and Teaching Committee Modifications